mac-comp127/weather-display/README.md

 - **It shows just one widget at many different sizes.** This is to make sure the widget scales itself properly, so that it looks good whether it is large or small.
 - **It uses fake data generated for testing.** Why use fake data?
     - The fake data is designed to exercise a wide range of possible conditions, including **edge cases** such as missing data and extreme values.
-    - The fake data does not use the network, so your tests run faster (and don’t unnecessarily pummel the OpenWeather servers).
+    - The fake data **does not use the network**, so your tests run faster (and don’t unnecessarily pummel the OpenWeather servers).
-    - The fake data it uses is the same every time.
+    - The fake data it uses is **stable**, i.e. the same every time.
 This means that if you catch a bug, you can retest your widget with the same data to make sure you fixed it.
 A stable, repeatable test environment like this is called a **test fixture**.
 (You can see how the fake data is generated in `WeatherDataFixtures`.
-In this class it is arbitrarily generated, but fixture data is often hand-designed.)
+In this project it is arbitrarily generated, but fixture data is often hand-designed or captured from real data.)

 When `SingleWidgetTest` runs, you should see a blank screen.
 This is how the widget will look before it gets any data from OpenWeather, i.e. while it is loading.